-The Gateway Schools, New York, have established themselves as one of the most respected special needs schools in the U.S. – having affected the lives of hundreds of students and their families over the past 47 years.
-At Gateway, teaching begins with observation.
+At Gateway-Mumbai, teaching begins with observation.
 Focus is always placed on a child’s strengths, and individualized educational plans are approached from the point of view of what a child can do rather than what they can’t do.
-Learning programs are used in a way that fit tasks to the strengths, weaknesses and needs of the child rather than trying to fit the child to the task itself.
-Furthermore, Gateway has successfully created an environment characterized by trust and respect – one that reflects great faith in each child’s capabilities.
-Matched by an equally productive infrastructure, the school’s overall environment is one that is highly conducive to students’ learning and development.
-All these considerations, combined with the fact that the school’s educational ideals, mission and vision align so clearly with ours, makes the Gateway Schools, New York, a perfect collaborator for our project in Mumbai.
+Learning programs are used in a way that fit tasks to the strengths and needs of the child rather than trying to fit the child to the task itself.
+Furthermore, we have successfully created an environment characterized by trust and respect – one that reflects great faith in each child’s capabilities.
+We have been mindful in creating a physical environment that functions as a teacher in itself and is highly conducive to students’ learning and development.